+Klausner, Kaufman, Jensen and Levinson

+10059 Northwest 1st Court

+Plantation, FL 33324

+Phone (954) 916-1202

+Definitions

-Klausner, Kaufman, Jensen and Levinson 10059 Northwest 1st Court Plantation, FL 33324 Phone (954) 916-1202 Definitions ACCRUED BENEFIT: The amount of pension which you have "accrued", or built up, at any given time.
+ACCRUED BENEFIT: The amount of pension which you have "accrued", or built up, at any given time.
 An accrued benefit is determined by your length of credited service, the plan multiplier, and your final average monthly earnings.
 The accrued benefit is frozen at the time a member enters the DROP.

+ASSUMED RATE OF RETURN: As per Ordinance Sec.
+2-600, "If the plan's 2006-2007 assumed rate of return of 8.5 percent changes, then the interest rate will be prospectively adjusted from the date of the change to 65 percent of the plan's new assumed rate of return compounded monthly on the prior months accumulated ending balance up to the month of termination, or death, or established termination date, whichever occurs first."
+The current assumed rate of returns are 8.0% effective 10/1/17 and 7.9% effective 10/1/18 which will make the DROP interest rates 5.2% effective 10/1/17 and 5.135% effective 10/1/18.

 BENEFICIARY: The person you name to receive a benefit from the plan if one becomes payable in the event of your death.
-You may change your beneficiary designation prior to retirement by filing a writ10 form with the board through the Risk Management Department.
+You may change your beneficiary designation prior to retirement by filing a written form with the board through the Risk Management Department.
 (Note: Changing your City of Gainesville Pension beneficiary does not automatically change your life insurance, or other plan beneficiary designations.)

-COLA: Cost of living adjustment.
-Designed to mitigate the effects of inflation.
+COLA: Cost of living adjustment designed to mitigate the effects of inflation.

 CREDITED SERVICE: The total number of months of service with the City, expressed in terms of full and fractional year(s).
 Additional months of service may be credited for unused sick leave credits.
 Absences granted in accordance with appropriate contract provisions or applicable personnel policies (example: sick leave or vacation leave) are not considered an interruption in service.
 Credited service will be adjusted to account for breaks in service longer than 90 days.

-DROP: The Deferred Retirement Option Program.
+DROP: Deferred Retirement Option Program.
 An optional program of the City of Gainesville's retirement systems for deferring retirement income while remaining in the employ of the city.

 EARNINGS: The amount of money paid to you by the city for the performance of your duties during any calendar year.
 Earnings shall mean base pay including all paid leaves, overtime pay, working out of classification pay, longevity pay, state educational incentive pay, and vacation pay.
 Earnings shall also include police security overtime, special assignment pay, special duty assignment pay, paramedic certification pay, stand-by pay, call-back pay, acting out of classification pay.
 For members entering a DROP OR REVERSE DROP, earnings may also include the designated lump sum payment of vacation upon entering the DROP OR REVERSE DROP.
 Caps apply for overtime and term vacation payouts.

 ELIGIBLE EMPLOYEE: A person who is employed full-time by the City on a regular basis as a certified firefighter in the Fire Department, or a Police Department certified officer who has the power of arrest.
 An employee whose work is primarily secretarial or clerical is not considered an eligible employee.

-FINAL AVERAGE MONTHLY EARNINGS: The average of your pensionable earnings during the 36 or 48 month period which will produce the highest pay figure for you.
-Pensionable earnings during the period (36 or 48 consecutive calendar months) are totaled; the sum is divided by 36 or 48.
+FINAL AVERAGE MONTHLY EARNINGS: The average of your pensionable earnings during the 36 month period which will produce the highest pay figure for you.
+Pensionable earnings during the period (36 consecutive calendar months) are totaled; the sum is divided by 36.
 The result is your final average monthly earnings (FAME) as of the date the calculation is made.

 MEMBER: A person who has satisfied the eligibility requirements of the Pension Plan and is actively participating in the Plan.